colinoflynn/airtag-re/README.md

 The SPI connections (SCK/DI/DO/CS) are as above.
 If talking to the SPI flash chip note the following:

-* The nRF should be held in reset (maybe via SWD?
-Need to test, not clear reset pin is configured as reset and not GPIO.)
+* You need to apply 1.8V on test point 21 to force the flash on.
-* You need to apply 1.8V on test point 21.
+* The nRF occasionally talks to SPI flash (especially when stuff like adding a device happens) which will interrupt this.
+But most of time the flash is powered off and thus the pins are tri-stated.

-Currently this was confirmed w/ erasing the nrf device.
 The nrf controls power to the SPI flash, so you need to override it by supplying 1.8V on test point 21.

 ## Images